ncurses.3x - Man Page

 ncurses allows an application to query the terminal for the presence of a wide variety of special keys; see has_key(3X).

-ncurses extends the fixed set of function key capabilities specified by X/Open Curses by allowing the application programmer to define additional key sequences at runtime; see define_key(3X), key_defined(3X), and keyok(3X).
+ncurses extends the fixed set of function key capabilities specified by X/Open Curses by allowing the application programmer to define additional key events at runtime; see define_key(3X), key_defined(3X), keybound(3X), and keyok(3X).

 ncurses can exploit the capabilities of terminals implementing ISO 6429/ECMA-48 SGR 39 and SGR 49 sequences, which allow an application to reset the terminal to its original foreground and background colors.
 From a user's perspective, the application is able to draw colored text on a background whose color is set independently, providing better control over color contrasts.
 See default_colors(3X).

-An ncurses application can choose to hide the internal details of WINDOW structures, instead using accessor functions such as is_scrollok(3X).
+An ncurses application can eschew knowledge of SCREEN and WINDOW structure internals, instead using accessor functions such as is_cbreak(3X) and is_scrollok(3X).

-ncurses enables an application to direct application output to a printer attached to the terminal device; see curs_print(3X).
+ncurses enables an application to direct its output to a printer attached to the terminal device; see curs_print(3X).

 ncurses offers slk_attr(3X) as a counterpart of attr_get(3X) for soft-label key lines, and extended_slk_color(3X) as a form of slk_color(3X) that can gather color information from them when many colors are supported.